 A webcam is required for this course.
 See the section on Honorlock for more details.

 Welcome and start date

-Email: firstname.lastname@example.org.
-(Best way contact me.
+- Canvas Inbox is the best way to contact me.
+The Canvas Inbox page can be reached by clicking on the mailbox icon to the far left.
 I will generally respond within 24 hours on weekdays.
 Expect longer response times on weekends, holidays, and during the summer session.
-Make sure you tell me your name and what section you are in.)

 Problems logging on?:

 If you are having problems logging on, go to Cuesta Technical Support for information on how to get help.
 You can also try calling the Help Desk in the Computer Lab, room 3400.
 Their phone number is 546-3100 ext: 2802.
 If no one is there, send an email to firstname.lastname@example.org.